What is Net Zero Energy Design?

-“Net zero” means the total amount of energy used yearly by a building is equal to or less than the amount of energy created on-site through the use of innovative technologies and renewable power generation.
-Achieving this goal will allow for the reduction of energy, waste, and water* consumption to almost zero and greatly reduce the carbon footprint, with the intent of putting excess power back on the grid. (*Due to stringent federal and local water regulations, this project will not be pursuing net zero water strategies although the proper technology for on-site potable water treatment now exists.)
+“Net zero energy” means the total amount of energy used yearly by a building is equal to or less than the amount of energy created onsite through the use of innovative technologies and renewable power generation.
+Achieving this goal will allow for the reduction of energy, waste, and water* consumption to almost zero and greatly reduce the carbon footprint, with the intent of putting excess power back on the grid.

 The District of Columbia’s 2012 sustainability plan calls to reduce greenhouse gas emissions by 50 percent and to plan for climate change impacts by retrofitting 100 percent of existing commercial and multifamily buildings to achieve net zero energy standards by 2032.

 - Download U.S. Green Building Council’s AGU Case Study